Contents

 IPC-TM-650 test methods for microvia reliability

-IPC, in collaboration with various OEMs and the D-32 Thermal Stress Test Methodology Subcommittee, has introduced a test method for assessing the reliability of electrical interconnections.
-They include:
+IPC, in collaboration with various OEMs and the D-32 Thermal Stress Test Methodology Subcommittee, has introduced IPC-TM-650, method 2.6.27, and IPC-TM-650, method 2.6.7.2 test methods for assessing the reliability of electrical interconnections.

 These methods involve measuring the electrical resistance of test coupons at different temperatures.
 In method 2.6.27, the procedure involves subjecting the test coupon to a standard solder paste reflow profile designed to achieve a peak temperature of either 230°C or 260°C.